InformaticsMatters/kubernetes-ansible-projects/README.md

 # kubernetes-ansible-projects

-A repository with a Visual-Studio code [devcontainer] that is designed to simplify the development and execution of our various kubernetes-based ansible projects.
-Each of our relevant ansible projects is automatically included in this repository as a Git [submodule] allowing us to keep our ansible repositories as a subdirectory of this Git repository, and keep their commits separate.
+A repository with a Visual-Studio code [devcontainer].
+This exists to simplify the development and execution of our various kubernetes-based ansible projects by providing a consistent environment for playbook execution.
+Ansible projects are automatically included in this repository using the Git [submodule], making each ansible repository a subdirectory of this repository, but keeping their commits separate.

 ---